aardappel/lobster/lobster/docs/source/language_reference.md

 `coroutine`, it transforms the call into an object that can have its iteration triggered manually.
 A coroutine *suspends* (yields) when it would normally call the function value (which here is supplied by `coroutine` automatically).
-We can check the last value the object produced using `co.returnvalue` (which after the above call should be `0`) and we can cause the next iteration step to happen with `co.resume` (or `co.resume(x)`, where `x` is the value to be returned from the function value call inside the coroutine).
+We can check the last value the object produced using `co.return_value` (which after the above call should be `0`) and we can cause the next iteration step to happen with `co.resume` (or `co.resume(x)`, where `x` is the value to be returned from the function value call inside the coroutine).
 At some point, the coroutine may